-- A: Our board of directors recommends voting: - Proposal 1: "FOR" the election of Lee Kirkpatrick, Daniel Meyer, and Colin Neville as Class II directors. - Proposal 2: "FOR" the ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year-ending December 31, 2023. - Proposal 3: "ONE YEAR" for the non-binding advisory vote on the frequency of future non-binding advisory votes on the compensation of our named executive officers. - Proposal 4: "FOR" the approval of, on a non-binding advisory basis, the compensation of our named executive officers.
+A: Our board of directors recommends voting:

+- Proposal 1: "FOR" the election of Brandon Gardner, David Frankel, and Zuhairah Washington as Class III directors. - Proposal 2: "FOR" the ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year-ending December 31, 2024. - Proposal 3: "FOR" the approval of an amendment to our Amended and Restated Certificate of Incorporation to limit the liability of certain officers as permitted by Delaware law. - Proposal 4: "FOR" the approval of, on a non-binding advisory basis, the compensation of our named executive officers.